This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Pay with cash and everytime you get a $5 bill put it away and save it!
 It adds up a lot quicker then you think!
-Many also add in saving every quarter they get as well.
+Many also add to saving every quarter they get as well.

 Balance before you spend

 Balance your budget before you make a purchase.
-This take a bit of time and focusing on your budget will make you really evaluate your purchase.
+This takes a bit of time and focusing on your budget will make you really evaluate your purchase.
 This also gives you a chance to move things around if needed.